-In addition to our classes, we offer a variety of memberships.
-Potters or sculptors must be able to work in our studio independently, with knowledge of all safety procedures, and have at least an intermediate or advanced level of skill.
-This usually means the member has taken a class at City Clay.
-For anyone coming form outside the studio, in most cases, we ask that you take at least one class with us so you know your way around, and so we can get to know each other.
+In addition to our classes, we offer several memberships for potters who wish to work independently.
+Potters or sculptors must have a working knowledge of all safety procedures, and have at least an intermediate or advanced level of skill.
+This usually means and it is preferred that members have taken a class at City Clay.
 Access to equipment is based on your skills and experience.
 Potential members should visit the studio in person, to speak with a staff member, and to pick up an application form.
-If you are new to the studio, we would also like to see pictures of your work.
+If you are new to the studio, we would also like to see your work.
 Please call or stop by for prices and more details.

 The result is human-scaled functional pieces with a monumental sense - as if they were maquettes for outdoor public sculpture.
 He studied sculpture and design at the Cleveland Institute of Art, The School of Visual Arts, and the New York Art Students League.
 He first attracted attention while sketching a model.
 The noise generated by his vigorous gesturing with charcoal on newsprint silenced the class.
 Gradually, teacher, class, and model gathered around him to see what he was creating - an assemblage of energy with surprising clarity of idea.
 That’s what Geisert’s art is about - his furious transformation of material into striking constructions.
 He refers to them as his NeoCretions©. www.NeoCretion.com